Skip to main content

 Jessica De La Torre

-Jessica De La Torre is a fourth-year student majoring in Cognitive Science with a specialization in Neuroscience at Warren College.
+Jessica De La Torre is a fifth-year student majoring in Cognitive Science with a specialization in Neuroscience at Warren College.
 Her interest in cognitive neuroscience developed when taking classes on perception and learning, where she learned about both brain anatomy and the different processes of the brain in order to help us learn and engage with our environment.
 As a first-generation Latina, Jessica hopes to encourage and support individuals from similar backgrounds in pursuing their interests in cognitive neuroscience.
 In the future she hopes to pursue a Ph.D. in Neuroscience, and further on, become a P.I. for a cognitive neuroscience based lab that supports both undergraduate and graduate students make important discoveries in the field and pursue their research goals.

 • Amari Henry